Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 • Non-invasive measurement capabilities

-By utilizing ultrasonic flow meters, industries can enhance their safety measures and effectively manage the risk of Legionella.
+By using ultrasonic flow meters, industries can reinforce their safety measures and effectively manage the risk of Legionnaires' disease.

 Moreover, ultrasonic flow meters are expected to significantly contribute to more effective management of Legionella risk in the future, thanks to the integration of advanced power management techniques.
 This, coupled with their role in facilitating Legionella regulation compliance, further underscores their importance in global safety.